A Scene is Worth a Thousand Features: Feed-Forward Camera Localization from a Collection of Image Features: Additional Experiments

 \subsection{7-Scenes Dataset}

-We present in Table \ref{tab:7scenes_datasets} the median errors, accuracies, and mapping details for the \mbox{7-Scenes} dataset \citep{shotton2013scene}.
+We present in Table \ref{tab:7scenes_datasets} the median errors, accuracies, latencies, and mapping details for the \mbox{7-Scenes} dataset \citep{shotton2013scene}.
 This dataset focuses on short-term indoor localization and provides seven scenes with multiple mapping and query scans. \smalljump

 We observe that the \textit{Unseen} methods perform competitively even in static scenes, where methods based on SfM localizers or SCR networks typically excel.
-Among the \textit{Unseen} methods, \ours achieves the highest acceptance rates for both the 5cm, 5\textdegree\xspace and the 10cm, 10\textdegree\xspace thresholds. \ours and Reloc3r obtain the lowest median translation error, while MASt3R slightly surpasses them in rotation error (-0.16\textdegree).
+Among the \textit{Unseen} methods, \ours achieves the highest acceptance rate for the 10cm, 10\textdegree\xspace threshold, while E5+1 (ALKD-LG), followed by \ours, gets the best accuracy under the 5cm, 5\textdegree\xspace threshold. \ours and Reloc3r obtain the lowest median translation error, while MASt3R slightly surpasses them in rotation error (-0.04\textdegree).
 The improvement in translation error demonstrates the benefit of having access to mapping poses at inference time, even in scenarios, \textit{i.e.}, indoor scenes, that were represented in the training set of all \textit{Unseen} methods.
-Besides the accuracy, we also report the mapping times for the retrieval system and \textit{Seen} methods.
-We apply a frame rate of fifteen in the mapping scans before the retrieval step, \ie, only one frame every fifteen is considered as a mapping candidate for the query image.
+Besides the accuracy, we also report the mapping times and storage requirements.
+For the retrieval system of the \textit{Unseen} methods, we apply a frame rate of fifteen in the mapping scans before building the retrieval index, \ie, only one frame every fifteen is considered as a mapping candidate for the query image.
 The average number of images in the mapping scans is 3,700, which, after our fifteen-frame sampling, becomes 250 images.
 This sampling removes consecutive and redundant mapping frames and reduces the retrieval time to 7s.
-As discussed, the retrieval step is a much faster mapping process than those required by \textit{Seen} methods.
+As discussed, the retrieval step is a much faster mapping process than those required by \textit{Seen} methods. \ours, as all other \textit{Unseen} methods, needs to store the mapping images and their global descriptors for retrieval.
+The storage cost, therefore, depends on the number of mapping images, but is generally lower than that of classical methods that store large point clouds with high-dimensional descriptors.
+Mapping images and point clouds can be sub-sampled to save storage if needed; however, the storage cost of SCR methods (at least for small areas) is generally the lowest with a few MB. \ours is competitive to even SCR when using the variant that uniformly samples mapping images instead of doing retrieval (see Table \ref{tab:map_im_selection}).
+In this case, only a fixed set of 20 images needs to be stored to represent an entire scene.